TenderloinCodeDealers/chii-proxy/README.md

 ## Usage

->Before Running
-Vourcher Proxy Server depends on having the servers for the carousel, sidebar, reviews, and recently viewed deals running.
+>Vourcher Proxy Server depends on having the servers for the carousel, sidebar, reviews, and recently viewed deals running.

 To start the server run
 ```